baguiar428/baguiar428.github.io/aboutme.md

 ### My story

-I was born in Portugal and speak English, Portuguese, Spanish and (ein bisschen) German.
+I was born in Portugal and raised in the United States.
+I speak English, Portuguese, Spanish and (ein bisschen) German.
 After college I moved out to Portugal to be with my girlfriend (now wife, YAY!).
 Since then we've moved back to the United States and havent looked back since.
 I have always been into technology and worked in IT most of my professional life.
 I am looking to take my career to the next level and enrolled in the Flatiron school to become a Software Engineer.
 Ultimately, I'd like to become